 The training is divided into four three-month rotation blocks per academic year.

 Residents rotate through most subspecialties twice throughout their residency.
 All of the facilities provide the resident with a great variety of general ophthalmology patient care experiences as well as management of chronic and age-related disease.

-The PGY-3 attend the Stanford Basic Science Course in July.
+The PGY-3 residents attend the Stanford Basic Science Course in July.
 The residents have designated surgical days and focus on extra-ocular as well as intra-ocular surgeries.
-PGY-3 residents perform cataract surgery at the VA Medical Center and RCRMC, and achieve a significant surgical volume (60-80 cases) before they begin their PGY-4 year.
+PGY-3 residents perform cataract surgery at the VA Medical Center and RUHS, and achieve a significant surgical volume (approx. 40 cases) before they begin their PGY-4 year.
 They also play a crucial role in the education of medical students and PGY-2 residents.

 The PGY-4 residents spend three months at each rotation site.
 The PGY-4 residents are the chief residents at their respective sites and have the responsibility of arranging journal clubs and grand rounds meetings as well as training the PGY-2 and PGY-3 residents.
 There is a strong emphasis on refining intraocular surgical skills during the senior year.
 Surgical case volume has consistently remained in the 80-90% versus the national averages.
 Here is the latest surgical case log data from our residency program compared to the national averages.